 - Global file locking: Nasuni uses file locking, which locks files so only one employee can edit them at a time, to enable multi-site collaboration.

-Resilio Connect Object Storage Gateway
+Resilio Platform Object Storage Gateway

 Resilio provides a turnkey object storage gateway (through Resilio agents installed on each endpoint) that provides low-latency access to data stored in any file, block, or object storage.
 It allows you to transform your NAS/DAS/SAN devices, file servers, desktops, and mobile devices into flexible storage gateways.